KingdomStar1/KingdomStar1/README.md

 - 👋 Hi, I’m @KingdomStar1
 - 👀 I’m interested in software development, cybersecurity and data science
 - 🌱 I’m currently learning programming languages.
-- 💞️ I’m looking to collaborate on perfecting my skills building new projects
+- 💞️ I’m looking to collaborate on perfecting my skills and building new projects.
 - 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...